Battle of Solferino: Battle of Campo di Medole

 The battle started at Medole around 4 am.
 Marching towards Guidizzolo, the 4th Corps encountered an Austrian infantry regiment of the Austrian 1st Army.
 General Niel immediately decided to engage the enemy and deployed his forces east of Medole.
 This move prevented the three corps (III, IX and XI) of the Austrian 1st Army from aiding their comrades of the 2nd Army near Solferino, where the main French attacks took place.

 The French forces were numerically inferior to the Austrians'.
 The 4th Corps contained three infantry divisions under de Luzy, Vinoy and Failly and a cavalry brigade.
 Niel, holding a thin line of 5 km in length, was able to stop the Austrian assaults on his position by ably warding off attacks and counterattacking at opportune moments.

 According to Schneid, "By early afternoon, the Austrian attack had failed and Niel pushed beyond Robecco and Casa Nova halfway to Guidizzolo.
-At 3 PM General Renault's division of CanCanrobert's III Corps arrived at Robecco.
+At 3:00 pm General Renault's division of Canrobert's III Corps arrived at Robecco.
 Niel, now reinforced, launched a coordinated attack on Guidizzolo."
 However, the arrival of the Austrian III and XI Korps stopped the French assault, and after two hours, Niel withdrew.

 Battle of Solferino

 Around 4:30 am the advance guard of the 1st Corps (three infantry divisions under Forey, de Ladmirault, and Bazaine, and a cavalry division under Desvaux) came into contact with the Austrian V Corps under Stadion near Castiglione delle Stiviere.

 Around 5 am 2nd Corps under Mac-Mahon (two infantry divisions and a cavalry brigade under La Motterouge, Decaen and Gaudin) encountered Hungarian units posted near Ca’Morino (Medole).
 The Austrian forces were three corps strong (I, V and VII) and positioned on the towns of Solferino, Cavriana and Volta Mantovana.
 The Austrians were able to hold these positions all day against repeated French attacks.

-According to Schneid, "Stadion received reinforcements from Clam Gallas' I Korps but Napoleon III fed the Imperial Guard divisions into the combat and by 2 PM the cemetery and town were surrounded.
+According to Schneid, "Stadion received reinforcements from Clam Gallas' I Korps but Napoleon III fed the Imperial Guard divisions into the combat and by 2:00 pm the cemetery and town were surrounded.

 Near 3 pm the French reserves, formed by Canrobert's 3rd Corps and the Imperial Guard under Regnaud, attacked Cavriana, which was defended by the Austrian I Corps under Clam-Gallas, finally occupying it at 6 pm and thereby breaking through the Austrian center.
 This breakthrough forced a general retreat of both Austrian armies.